Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 priority as close as possible to the highest prioity feature that depends upon it.

-Once the COD adjustments have been made, record the relative priorities of the features to prepare for Roadmap Refactoring, which determines how to best fit these to funding constraints and MVP per business objective.
+Once the COD adjustments have been made, record the relative priorities of the features to prepare for Release Refactoring, which determines how to best fit these to funding constraints and MVP per business objective.

 ### Royal Cod vs WSJF